IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_REPORT.md

 ## Conclusion

-The Litecoin Knowledge Hub application has a solid foundation with good input validation and rate limiting. **CRIT-1 (Webhook Authentication) and CRIT-2 (Unauthenticated Sources API) have been successfully resolved**. **CRIT-3 (MongoDB Authentication) and CRIT-4 (Redis Authentication) have been assessed and accepted as risks** due to local-only deployment with network isolation.
+The Litecoin Knowledge Hub application has a solid foundation with good input validation and rate limiting. **CRIT-1 (Webhook Authentication), CRIT-2 (Unauthenticated Sources API), and CRIT-12 (Insecure Rate Limiting) have been successfully resolved**. **CRIT-3 (MongoDB Authentication) and CRIT-4 (Redis Authentication) have been assessed and accepted as risks** due to local-only deployment with network isolation.
 However, **remaining critical security vulnerabilities must be addressed before production deployment**, particularly around secrets management and infrastructure hardening.

 **Progress Update:**
 - ✅ CRIT-1: Webhook authentication - **RESOLVED** (HMAC-SHA256 signature verification)